QuantConnect/lean-cli/README.md

   This command will delete cloud files which don't have a local counterpart.

 Options:
-  --project DIRECTORY     Path to the local project to push (all local projects if not specified) --organization-id TEXT  ID of the organization where the project will be created in.
-This is ignored if the project
-                          has already been created in the cloud --verbose               Enable debug logging
+  --project DIRECTORY  Path to the local project to push (all local projects if not specified) --verbose            Enable debug logging
   --help               Show this message and exit.
 ```

 _See code: [lean/commands/cloud/push.py](lean/commands/cloud/push.py)_